codenothing/CSSCompressor/README.md

 make init
 ```

-This will setup all third party modules and git hooks to ensure tests pass before commit.
-Everything is now ready, just
+This will setup all third party modules, generated files, and git hooks to ensure tests pass before commit.
-follow the checklist below before completion.
+Everything is now ready, just follow the checklist below before completion.

 1. Only add 1 compression rule per commit.
 2. Attempt to add the rule to an existing [rules file](lib/rules/) before creating a new one.